serre-lab/human_clickme_data_processing/README.md

 - **AUC (Area Under the Curve):** Measures the ability of the heatmap to discriminate between relevant and non-relevant regions.
 - **Cross-Entropy:** Evaluates the difference between the predicted heatmap distribution and the target distribution.
 - **Spearman:** Computes the Spearman rank-order correlation coefficient between two heatmaps.
-- **RSA (Representational Similarity Analysis):** Assess the similarity between two representations by comparing their correlation matrices.
+- **RSA (Representational Similarity Analysis):** Assesses the similarity between two representations by comparing their correlation matrices.

-You can specify the desired metric in the `co3d_config.yaml` file under the `metric` key.
+You can specify the desired metric in the configuration file under the `metric` key.

 ## Project Structure